scrtlabs/SecretNetwork/docs/validators-and-full-nodes/run-full-node-mainnet.md

-# How to deploy a full node
+# How to join the Enigma Blockhain as a full node on mainnet

 This document details how to join the EnigmaChain `mainnet` as a validator.